 What are the barriers for MSMEs to innovate and to contribute to the telecommunication/ICT services and technology innovation ecosystem?

-How can policy makers help MSMEs digitally transform their telecommunication/ICT service and technology innovation ecosystems efficiently and sustainable and support them in collaboration with large enterprises?
+How can policy makers help MSMEs digitally transform their telecommunication/ICT service and technology innovation ecosystems efficiently and sustainably and support them in collaboration with large enterprises?

-How can policy makers help MSMEs innovate, grow and integrate into the telecommunication/ICT services and technology innovation ecosystem more efficiently?
+How can policy makers help MSMEs innovate, grow, and integrate into the telecommunication/ICT services and technology innovation ecosystem more efficiently?

 How can ITU assist policy makers to work with relevant stakeholders to invest in telecommunication/ICT services and technology research and development for new innovative products and services for MSMEs?